 Building the right infrastructure

 There’s no crystal ball when it comes to pre-empting the outcome of this economic disturbance.
 Instead, online retailers and brands must prepare to ride out the wave and equip themselves with the agility and flexibility to respond accordingly.

 This begins with the right infrastructure.
 For many retailers and brands, a lack of clarity around being able to forecast demand in 2022 is making the decision to invest in warehouse space, and additional employees, a difficult one – especially as many retailers have faced their own financial difficulties this year.
 There’s also a chronic shortage of warehouse space in the UK currently.

 Luckily, there are several alternative fulfilment solutions available to brands that can ease the level of investment required:

-- Brands should also consider a multi-node fulfilment strategy, which decentralises the fulfilment process by taking advantage of a number of micro-distribution centres strategically placed close to customers, rather than operating from a single warehouse site.
-By considering such an approach, and teaming it with a DOM system, brands can easily locate and route stock to fulfil orders quickly.
+- Brands should also consider a multi-node fulfillment strategy, which decentralizes the fulfillment process by taking advantage of a number of micro-distribution centers strategically placed close to customers, rather than operating from a single warehouse site.
+By considering such an approach, and teaming it with a DOM system, brands can easily locate and route stock to fulfill orders quickly.

 Learnings from peak 2020

 Whilst the future is uncertain, there are certainly learnings that can be taken from last year’s preparations – which were arguable equally as unpredictable.
 In the early months of 2021, a worryingly high number (50%) of retail businesses agreed that they had failed to adequately prepare for peak 2020.